desteves/buzz/README.md

 - inherit pulumi-esc-dev
 - inherit oidc-gcp
 - 1Pass integration for test-vault
 ```

-## Future Work (research required)
+## Future Work

-- Use Github Provider to create the repo w/ the Pulumi Cloud secret
+- Use GitHub Provider to create the repo
-- Use the 1Password Provider (if/when GAs) to store the 1Password creds and create appropiate Service Accounts
+- Use the 1Password Provider to store the 1Password creds and create appropriate Service Accounts
 - Use a Dedicated Pulumi Cloud org and GCP Project
-- Create OAuth 2.0 Client ID + OAuth consent screen + OIDC GCP using a Pulumi Program with the Google Cloud provider
+- Create OAuth 2.0 Client ID + OAuth consent screen + OIDC GCP using a Pulumi Program with the Google Cloud provider.